-Injectable and Infusion Services
+Injectable and infusion services

-Many self-administered and office-administered injectable products require Prior Authorization (PA).
+Many self-administered and office-administered injectable products require prior authorization.
 In some cases they will be made available through a vendor, designated by Molina.
-More information about our Prior Authorization process, including a link to the PA request form, is available in the Pharmacy section of this Provider Manual.
+More information about our prior authorization process, including a link to the prior authorization request form, is available in the Pharmacy section of this Provider Manual.